rogerta97/TryHard_Engine/README.md

 # TryHard_Engine

-We are a pair of students on UPC Barcelona, developing our own 3D Engine, TryHard Engine.
+We are a pair of students on UPC Barcelona, developing a 3D Engine in C++ with OpenGL.
+TryHard Engine.
 In this website all of our work will be explained and detailed.
 Development cycle took 5 months.
+The Engine prototype contains just the basics for now, Gameobjects can be created and destroyed with its components.

 # What we did?

-## Roger Tello
+### Roger Tello

 - Component-based structure with gameobjects.
 - Loading Geometry & Textures.